 Here’s wishing you a very Happy Diwali with joy and prosperity (and loads of sweets) coming your way…

 In a heavy bottom non stick sauce pan heat the butter on a low flame.
 Add the gram flour & semolina stirring well and breaking any lumps.
-Now roast the gram flour on a medium flame for 10-12 minutes stirring continuously until the colour of the besan starts to change & becomes caramel in colour and smells sweet.
+Roast the gram flour on a medium flame for 20-22 minutes stirring continuously until the colour of the besan starts to change & becomes caramel in colour and smells sweet.

 This might seem like its taking a long time but the result is well worth it.
 Don’t be tempted to get the heat on high as it can burn quite quickly.
+The consistency will change and will become smooth.
 Once it’s roasted turn the heat off and let it cool slightly for 5minutes.
 It should still be warm at this stage.

 Now add the sugar, cardamom powder, pistachios and raisins.
 Stir well making sure all the sugar has dissolved and the mix isn’t too grainy.
 When the besan is cool enough to handle take small portions and roll them into a ball.
 Besan Laddoos are ready to eat.
 Store them in an air tight container and they will keep for a couple of weeks.